R9n/hpp-prevent/README.md

 -   **_blacklist_**: This is a list of terms that you want to explicitly block in your query parameters, once a term is put in this list, the parameter and value will be stripped off from parameters if a key or a value match the term in the blacklist.
 By default, this list comes filled with **\_**proto**\_** and **_constructor_** words that are usually used to perform prototype pollution attacks.

--   **_whitelist_**: For some reason you may want to have some parameter having multiple values, in this case you can put the parameters that you expect to have more than one value in this list.
+-   **_whitelist_**: May want to have some parameter having multiple values, in this case you can put the parameters that you expect to have more than one value in this list.
 By default, is an empty list
 -   **_returnBadRequestReponse_**: This variable controls if a bad request response should be returned if any of the parameters of the query object match to a term in the blacklist.
 If this variable is set to **_true_** and any term is found in blacklist then a bad Request response with status 400 will be returned, otherwise, if any of the parameters is found in black list and this variable is **_false_** then that parameter will be stripped off from the query object and no response will be returned, the processes of the request will continue as normal.
 By default, is set to **_false_**

 -   **_customInvalidParamMessage_**: This is a string that will be returned in case of **_returnBadRequestReponse_** variable is set to true and any of the terms in query object is found in blacklist

+-   **canIgnoreBodyParse**: This controls if you want or not to parse the top level body properties in search of prototypes patterns

 ```
 const hppPrevent = require('hpp-prevent');